 As an infrequent visitor to this city, over the last 12 months I have found myself returning more and more to check out places to eat here.
 It really is a thriving food scene so I’ll be back soon Norwich!

-Why not see our other Foodie Tours by clicking here.
+Why not see our other recommendations by clicking here.